This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 The Inventory Performance Index (IPI) is a score Amazon assesses to determine how well sellers are managing their inventory.
 You can score between 0 and 1000.

 As with many of Amazon's decisions for sellers, the IPI seems to largely revolve around Amazon's overflowing warehouses and trying to get sellers to better optimize their inventory.

 If you're a new seller you won't have an IPI score – normally you do not get an IPI score until about 15 weeks after you send your first item into Amazon FBA.

 You can see your current score in your Inventory Dashboard within Seller Central.

 The most frustrating thing about the IPI is that Amazon refuses to comment on how it is calculated.
 When asked how the IPI is calculated, Amazon responded “The calculation is proprietary and will not be published, just as we do not publish the Buy Box algorithm.”
 Amazon gives a very non-helpful explanation of how to improve your IPI as follows “The best way to increase your IPI score and minimize your FBA storage fees is to reduce unproductive inventory and keep your productive inventory at lean levels while ensuring you have enough on hand to minimize lost sales.”

-Currently though Amazon says there are four factors that affect your IPI:
+Currently, though Amazon says there are three factors that affect your IPI score: